AI2Phil/digame/docs/NEXT.md

-# Digame Platform - Next Implementation Steps
+# Digame Platform - Next Implementation Steps - ALL Complete ✅

 ## 🎯 **OBJECTIVE**
 Complete the implementation to provide full menu access to all 24+ specialized dashboards and 200+ documented features through a functional navigation system.